longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

       values:
       - us-west-1
   ```
-  In the above example, the share manager pods and RWX volumes will be scheduled in the `us-west-1` region.
+  In this example, the Share Manager pods and RWX volumes will be scheduled in the `us-west-1` region.

 ### Using `shareManagerTolerations`